-Today, Perry County has 675 + known caves, more than any other county in the state, including Missouri’s longest, Crevice Cave (30+ miles surveyed), a neighbor to Berome Moore Cave which has over 18 miles of mapped passages and more to be surveyed.
+Today, Perry County has 675 + known caves, more than any other county in the state, including Missouri’s longest, Crevice Cave (30+ miles surveyed), a neighbor to MCKC owned Berome Moore Cave, which is Missouri’s second longest cave, currently with 21 miles and 41.7 feet of mapped passages and more to be surveyed.

 Berome Moore Cave, an Important Karst Resource